 Impressed yet?
 We sure are and we haven’t even told you the eye health benefits of the fruit yet.
 Bilberries are an essential ingredient in our Ocu-Plus Formula, an all-natural supplement that helps you get all the eye vitamins and nutrients you need.

-Not only do bilberries help with seeing at night, but it also acts as an anti-inflammatory.
+Not only do bilberries help with seeing at night, but they also contain anti-inflammatory properties.
 Both of these properties are great news for those suffering from glaucoma.
-A notorious eye disease, glaucoma patients often lose their night vision and experience intense intraocular eye pressure.
+A notorious eye disease, glaucoma often causes patients to lose their night vision and experience intense intraocular eye pressure.
 Both these symptoms can be improved with bilberries.

 As a blood regulator as well, bilberries are also great for people with retinal conditions or diseases.
 The retina contains tiny blood vessels that can sometimes leak (as seen with diabetic retinopathy) or clot.
 When this happens, it can mean severe permanent damage to your eyesight.
 You can prevent it by getting bilberries into your diet.

-Speaking of which… where are you expected to get these bilberries?
-As they are not native to the U.S and we have blueberries instead, bilberries are hard to find in their raw natural form.
+Speaking of which…where are you expected to get these bilberries?
+As they are not native to the U.S, bilberries are hard to find in their raw natural form.

 Though it is possible to grow bilberries on North American soil, growing them from seeds is extremely difficult.
 The seeds require cold stratification before they can begin to grow.
-This process is difficult to replicate.
+This process, which happens naturally in nordic soil, is difficult to replicate.
 Besides, we have blueberries here, so why would we need bilberries?

 Well, you can guess why.
 Bilberries are just a million times better!
 But fear not, there are other ways of obtaining these precious berries.